Windows 10 Drive Partitions

 5. You should have an area that now says “Unallocated space.”
 Right click this area and select “New Simple Volume” and a Wizard will come up to guide you through the steps.

-6. First, you will specify the volume size
+6. First, specify the volume size

 Windows 10 Partitions